dcodeIO/colour.js/README.md

 Usage
 -----
-This package extends the global String prototype with additional getters that apply terminal colors to your texts.
+This package provides a set of methods that apply terminal colors to your texts.
 Available styles are:

 * **Emphasis:** bold, italic, underline, inverse